 I frowned.
 “Seamus?
 John’s valet?”

 “Comfort yourself in the knowledge that he wasn’t a true traitor.
-He worked for them under duress.
+He confessed everything to Sherman after John was shot.
+He only worked for them under duress.
 They have his sister.”

 “Why didn’t he just tell John at the outset?”